What is depression?

 According to the NHS, depression affects about one in ten of us at some point.

-With the exception of high blood pressure, depression is the commonest condition seen by GPs.
-Sometimes it can be triggered by an event, such as a bereavement or divorce; sometimes it can coexist alongside another long term illness; sometimes there is no obvious trigger.
+Sometimes depression can be triggered by an event, such as a bereavement or divorce; sometimes it can coexist alongside another long term illness; sometimes there is no obvious trigger.

-- Prevention – delivering training programmes that teach a awareness of the importance of looking after our own mental health and helps people spot the signs of depression and know when to seek help
+Prevention – delivering training programmes that teach awareness of the importance of looking after our own mental health and that help people spot the signs of depression and know when to seek help.

-Our charitable objectives seek to deliver training free at the point of need to support prevention and secondly to support the training of clinicians in evidence based psychological therapies.
+CWMT delivers free training at the point of need to support prevention; we also support the training of clinicians in evidence-based psychological therapies.